jlpascu/jlpascu/README.md

 - 👋 Hi, I’m @jlpascu.
 - 👀 I’m interested in stock market.
-- 🌱 I've been learning to code in python and R language since 2020.
+- 🌱 I've been coding in python and R language since 2020.
 - 💞️ I’m looking to collaborate on coding algorithms that trade on fundamental analysis.
 - 📫 You can reach me on my LinkedIn profile www.linkedin.com/in/jlpascual